Generalization of graph network inferences in higher-order graphical models: Methods

 \subsection{Training}

-We implement our models\footnote{Code is at \url{\codelink}} in PyTorch \cite{NEURIPS2019_9015} and PyTorch Geometric \cite{Fey/Lenssen/2019} and perform all experiments on internal clusters equipped with NVIDIA GTX 1080Ti and Titan RTX GPUs.
-We randomly split eash dataset into a training and a validation set of ratio 4:1.
+We implement the RF-GNN\footnote{Code is available at \url{\codelink}} in PyTorch \cite{paszke2019pytorch} and PyTorch Geometric \cite{Fey/Lenssen/2019} and perform all experiments on internal clusters equipped with NVIDIA GTX 1080Ti and Titan RTX GPUs.
+We randomly split each dataset into a training and a validation set of ratio 4:1.
 The testing sets are constructed separately for different graph sizes.
-In every experiment, we use the ADAM \cite{Kingma.Ba.2014} optimizer with batch size 100 and initial learning rate $0.001$.
+In every experiment, we use the ADAM \cite{Kingma.Ba.2014} optimizer with batch size 64 and initial learning rate $0.001$.
 We multiply the learning rate by a factor of $0.2$ if there is no improvement in 20 epochs, and perform early-stopping if there is no improvement in 40 epochs.
-We choose the dimension of hidden states for both variable and factor nodes $\vh_v,\vh_f$ to be 64, and 5 attention heads are used for all experiments.
-For the encoder and decoder MLPs, we insert a BatchNorm \cite{ioffe2015batch} layer after the input layer and each hidden layer.
-We use mean-squared error (MSE) as loss on single-variate marginal precision values for the Gaussian dataset and on the first four central moments calculated from MCMC samples for the continuous third-order factor graph dataset respectively.
-As of the the binary spin-glass dataset, we use binary cross entropy as loss.
+We choose the dimension of hidden states for both variable and factor nodes $\vh_v,\vh_f$ to be 64. {All MLP modules use SELU activations \cite{klambauer2017self} and 2 hidden layers with 64 units per layer.} We use mean-squared error (MSE) as loss on single-variate marginal precision values for the Gaussian dataset and on the first four central moments calculated from MCMC samples for the continuous third-order factor graph dataset respectively.
+For the binary third-order dataset, we use binary cross entropy as loss.